a fee-based online consultation clinic for Obstetrics & Gynecology

 But implantation bleeding is minimal compared to normal menses, occasionally just a drop of blood.
 Sometimes, bleeding due to implantation can occur over 4 – 5 days, but it is usually scanty.
 It is rarely enough to soak your vaginal pad through, although it may stain it considerably.

-• Nausea with or without vomiting: Commonly called ‘morning sickness of pregnancy’ or just ‘ pregnancy sickness, many women complain of nausea in the early part of their pregnancies.
+Commonly called 'morning sickness of pregnancy' or just pregnancy sickness, many women complain of nausea in the early part of their pregnancies.
 It appears soon after the first missed periods and decreases by the end of the third or fourth month.

 In some women however, nausea and even vomiting can last throughout the pregnancy, right till the last month.
 This is more so if the woman also has heartburn and acidity as acidity itself is a cause for nausea.